tryingsomestuff/Minic/README.md

    4 minic_3.19_core2              -55      24     422   42.2%   49.3%
 ```
 What does this say ?
 Well ... for NNUE, using AVX2 is very important.
-This can explain some strange results during some testing process and in rating list where I sometimes see my nets underperform a lot.
+This can explain some strange results during some testing process and in rating list where I sometimes see my nets underperforming a lot.
 So please, use AVX2 hardware (and the corresponding Minic binary, i.e. the "skylake" one for Intel or at least the "znver1" for AMD) for NNUE testing if possible.

 ### Threading performances

 I'd love to own a big enough hardware to test with more than 8 threads ...
 Here are 3s+0.1 TC results to illustrate threading capabilities.
+Minic is thus scaling very well.
 ```
 Rank Name                          Elo     +/-   Games   Score    Draw 1 minic_3.19_8                   123      34     156   67.0%   58.3%